 Roland RD-2000 Stage Piano

-Equipped with two independent sound engines, premium action, and advanced controller features, RD-2000 delivers unmatched performance on stage and in the studio.
-Blending evolved piano technologies with extensive modern control, this next-generation instrument takes the industry-standard stage piano series to new levels of inspiration and creativity.
-RD-2000 has a dedicated acoustic piano sound engine with the latest Roland advancements provides authentic, richly detailed tone with full polyphony.
+The RD-2000 has two separate sound engines, premium action, and advanced controller features that allow for unmatched performance.
+It can be used on stage or in the studio.
+Piano technologies are constantly evolving and this next generation instrument has taken it to new levels of inspiration.
+RD-2000’s dedicated acoustic piano sound engine creates authentic, richly detailed tones with full polyphony.

-It also has a second SuperNATURAL-based sound engine with 128-voice polyphony for electric pianos and additional sounds (compatible with RD-800 Live Sets).
-There are also recreations of vintage analog effects, including the BOSS CE-1 Chorus, Roland Dimension D, and more, as well as over 1100 non-piano sounds, including organs, strings, brass, synths, and many others.
+The unit also features a second SuperNATURAL-based sound engine with 128-voice polyphony for electric pianos and additional sounds (compatible with RD-800 Live Sets).
+There are recreations of vintage analog effects, including the BOSS CE-1 Chorus, Roland Dimensions D, and more, as well as over 1100 non-piano sounds.
+We also have an array of keyboard switches for whatever style you or your customers are looking for.

 Features: